6 Offbeat Places to Visit in Kodaikanal

-Please make sure that the hotel or the resort where you stay has adequate space and facilities for sports activities like table tennis or badminton.
-It is an opportunity for one to get some physical exercise considering our sedentary lifestyle.
+Please make sure that the hotel or the resort where you stay has adequate space and facilities for sports activities such as table tennis or badminton.
+It is during vacations we can get physical exercise considering our sedentary lifestyle.

-Sterling Lake View, Carlton, Club Mahindra and Sterling Valley View are some of the other stay options worth considering.
-The first two are located closer to the lake with a nice view and the last two are located near a valley away from the main town.
+Sterling Lake View, Carlton, Club Mahindra and Sterling Valley View are other stay options worthy of consideration.
+The first two are closer to the lake and the last two are near a valley away from the main town.

-The one food item that should not be missed is a snack called bajji.
+Is boating the only attraction in Kodai lake?
+There is another attraction called bajji in the form of a mouth watering snack.
 It is a popular snack in South India made by deep frying a vegetable slice dipped in batter.
 It is an indulgence worth having, but in moderation.

 6. Hot Chocolate Shops

 A few good chocolate shops can be found closer to Hotel Astoria in "Anna Road".
 The calorie boost after taking this drink will help one stay warm in the chilly weather.
 More importantly, it is yummy.
 If you wish to enjoy true South Indian vegetarian cuisine, you should also step into Hotel Astoria.
 This restaurant is usually very crowded.
 Once you taste the food here, you will know why it is always crowded.

 Note: I am off sugar for more than four months, and there has been a noticeable positive impact on my health.
 I used to enjoy hot chocolate on my earlier trips to Kodaikanal but will not have it again.
 I am sharing this only as a piece of information about a local specialty that some of you may like.